 The Champagne region of France hovers between the 48th and 49th parallels.
 Most climates allow for wine grapes to grow successfully up to the 50th parallel.
 Any further north and temperatures are generally too cold for vines to survive the winter.
 For this reason, it’s no surprise that temperatures are cool in the area and ideal for growing Pinot Noir.

-Pinot Noir makes up 38 percent of plantings in the region, which is the most out of any of the three primary grapes in Champagne.
-Pinot Meunier accounts for 32 percent while Chardonnay covers 30 percent of plantings.
+Pinot Noir makes up 38% of plantings in the region, which is the most out of any of the three primary grapes in Champagne.
+Pinot Meunier accounts for 32% while Chardonnay covers 30% of plantings.